andres-lowrie/lang/docs/content/docs/custom-types/_index.md

 => user { first:'Bobby', last: 'Sue' }
 ```

-## Conditional Types
+### Conditional Types

 The type system in _lang_ is not only optional but it also strives to be
 conditional; the idea is to allow the user to be able to express a condition
-which must evaluate to true before a value can be bound to a variable.
+which must evaluate to true before a value can be bound to a variable and allow
+the program to continue

 The conditions are expressed via single parameter ("unary") boolean functions